 def decorator(func):

-@functools.wraps(func) # applied to innermost wrapper
+@functools.wraps(func) # correct: applied to innermost wrapper

 def wrapper(*args, **kwargs):